Auztin/AP-Star-Fox-64/ap/docs/en_Star Fox 64.md

 Any of the items which can be shuffled may also be placed into another player's world.
 It is possible to choose to limit certain items to your own world.

+## Unique Local Commands

+The following commands are only available when using the Star Fox 64 Client to play with Archipelago.

+* `/autostart` - Toggle `autostart`.
+This feature allows you to automatically start a program (such as Bizhawk) with the patched ROM.